 3. LBT Modular Plate Carrier LBT-6094A

 My Review: First and foremost, LBT carries several versions of this plate carrier that host subtle differences mostly surrounding sizing.
-The “A” variant is compatible with plates up to Swimmer SAPI plates, the “B” variant is compatible with large SAPI plates while the “C” variant is compatible with XL SAPI plates.
+The “A” variant is compatible with plates up to Swimmer SAPI plates, the “B” variant is compatible with large SAPI plates, while the “C” variant is compatible with XL SAPI plates.
 We just really like the 6094A, so that’s what we’ve chosen, however, another model may suit your specific use case better.

 Like many modular plate carrier systems, these consist of the same great 500D Cordura construction that has proven time and time again to be reliable, durable, and rather lightweight.
 Every chance LBT had to reinforce a seam or strap was taken with high-quality Bar-Tacks and Type E Mil-Spec threaded stitching.
-These vests, no matter which model you choose, are extremely high quality and are some of the most durable lightweight vests on the market.
-Of course, the price reflects this, as I’m sure they don’t have many repeat customers and not because they aren’t good but because they are so good most people only need to buy one.

 Popular Article: 23 Best AR-15 Scopes (Ranked by a Marine)